 In the present day scenario, it is pretty evident that streaming services are the new-age televisions for a lot of people.
-Mainly because, a lot of the content that was only available on television in the early days, is now accessible across various streaming services.
-As a result, more and more people are buying subscriptions for services like Amazon Prime and Netflix, to stream content on their devices, be it a computer, a tablet, or even a smartphone.
-But, very recently, some smartphone users have started experiencing that they cannot stream the content in high-definition.
-Which later come into an acknowledgment that to be able to stream high-definition content on your smartphone, it must have, what is known as, the Widevine certification.
+This is mainly because a lot of the content that was only available on the television in the early days is now accessible across various streaming services.
+As a result, people are gravitating more towards buying subscriptions for services like Amazon Prime and Netflix to stream content on their devices — be it a computer, a tablet, or even a smartphone.
+Although, very recently, some smartphone users have started experiencing that they cannot stream high-definition content on their device since it does not come with a Widevine certification.

 What is Widevine and how does it work?

-A lot of the content available across various sources on the Internet is protected with DRM and other encryption standards to prevent piracy and its free distribution on the internet.
-Here, the DRM solution is most commonly, Google’s Widevine, and the other encrypted solutions include different encryptions and licensing key exchanges that manage and send the video content to users in a secure manner.
+A lot of the content you see across various platforms on the Internet is protected with DRM and other encryption standards to prevent piracy and its free distribution on the internet.
+Here, the DRM solution is most commonly Google’s Widevine, and the other encrypted solutions include different encryptions and licensing key exchanges that manage and send the video content to users in a secure manner.

 What are the different Widevine certifications?

-In general, a lot of the Android smartphones come with some, or the other, kind of Widevine certification level, but they all might not necessarily possess the same certifications.
-There are two types of Widevine certifications in Android, L1 and L3.
+In general, a lot of the Android smartphones come with some or the other kind of Widevine certification level, but they all might not necessarily possess the same certifications.
+Essentially, there are two types of Widevine certifications on Android, L1 and L3.

 With Widevine L3 certification, an Android smartphone is only capable of streaming content in standard definition (SD), ie. 480p and below.

 On the other hand, with Widevine L1 certification, the range of quality of content increases from high definition (HD), ie 720p up to 4K.
-Which is why, for an Android smartphone to be able to able to stream content, at least in high-definition (720p), it must have a Widevine L1 certification, as a Widevine L3 certification would only allow for content streaming in standard definition.
+Which is why, for an Android smartphone to be able to able to stream content in at least high-definition (720p), it must have a Widevine L1 certification since an L3 certification would only allow for content streaming in standard definition.

 How to check your device for Widevine support?